Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 I want all women to see the wild places, to be inspired by the strength in their legs and the ability to feel awe at the sight of mountains, glaciers and the moon conspiring to make life a grand adventure.

-Nothing motivates me more than reading email from women who are either out on the trail, just returned from a tough hiking trip, or planning a big hiking adventure.
+Nothing motivates me more than reading email from women who are either out on the trail getting their boots dusty, just returned from a tough hiking trip, or planning a big hiking adventure.

 In fact, I love to do interviews with women who have done trips to destinations that most of us won't do.